IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 Indonesia-Russia cooperation using air launch system is a national agenda and is a joint program of the Indonesian people,[9] which is expected to be a source of income for the Indonesian government and can also generate added economic value through development and operation. air launch system in Biak.
 [10]

-Indonesia-Russia cooperation using air launch system is a business service activity that can be categorized as a high-tech pioneering project, has a fairly high risk factor and requires large capital.
-With the existence of Indonesia-Russia cooperation activities, in turn, it will free Indonesia from dependence on other countries in the use of satellite launch services.
+Indonesia-Russia cooperation using air launch system This is a business service activity that can be categorized as a high-tech pioneering project, carrying a relatively high risk factor and requiring significant capital.
+The Indonesia-Russia collaboration will ultimately free Indonesia from dependence on other countries for satellite launch services.

-For the Biak regional government, it will gain large profits due to the high investment value of the development of facilities and infrastructure for launching the Biak spacecraft through budget revenues from the tax sector in the form of expert labor taxes and levies.[12]
+For the Biak regional government, it will gain large profits due to the high investment value from the development of facilities and infrastructure for launching the Biak spacecraft through budget revenue from the tax sector in the form of expert tax and levies.[12]
 Increasing tax revenue supports increasing regional income for the implementation of development activities in the region, especially Biak.

-It is of concern that Russian spacecraft launch activities use air launch system, which is active at the time of launch, namely the aircraft, there is a possibility that the aircraft will experience a leak in the fuel tank during flight and explode in the air.[13]
-If the fragments of the aircraft containing the rocket and satellite payload hit Indonesian citizens either physically or materially.
-The provisions of Article VII section (a) Liability Convention 1972, explains that the provisions Liability Convention 1972 does not apply to nationals of the launching country.
-Thus international responsibility for losses resulting from space activities.
+It is of concern that Russian spacecraft launch activities use air launch system, which is active at the time of launch, namely the aircraft, there is a possibility that the aircraft will experience a leak in the fuel tank while flying and explode in the air.[13]
+If the fragments of the aircraft containing the rocket and satellite payload fall on Indonesian citizens either physically or materially.
+The provisions of Article VII section (a) Liability Convention 1972, explains that the provisions Liability Convention 1972 does not apply to citizens of the launching state.
+Therefore, international responsibility for losses resulting from space activities is excluded.
 Liability Convention 1972, cannot be applied to Indonesian citizens as the launching country.

-Chicago Convention 1944, as an international agreement governing aircraft activities in airspace cannot be enforced even though the Russian satellite launch activity uses aircraft, this is closely related to the provisions in Article 3 section (a) of the 1944 Chicago Convention, which explains that the Chicago Convention applies only to civil aircraft, and does not apply to state aircraft.
-While the Antonov aircraft used in the launch of the Russian satellite is an aircraft from Russia, the Antonov aircraft is registered in the Russian Federation, therefore the flag carrier of the aircraft is the Russian Federation.[14]
+Chicago Convention 1944, as an international agreement that regulates aircraft activities in airspace, cannot be applied even though the Russian satellite launch activity uses aircraft, this is closely related to the provisions in Article 3 section (a) of the 1944 Chicago Convention, which explains that the Chicago Convention applies only to civil aircraft, and does not apply to state aircraft.
+While the Antonov aircraft used in the launch of the Russian satellite is an aircraft from the state of Russia, the Antonov aircraft is registered in the Russian Federation, therefore the flag carrier of the aircraft is the Russian Federation.[14]

 Legal Impact

-Another legal impact of the Indonesia-Russia cooperation activities is that there is a legal vacuum because Indonesia is the launching country, in accordance with the provisions of Article VII that the provisions Liability convention 1972 cannot be applied to losses caused by a space object from a launching country to citizens of the launching country.
-With the absence of national legal regulations on space activities in Indonesia, especially the absence of legal regulations on launching activities in Indonesian territory, there is an impact on the absence of legal protection against losses suffered by Indonesian citizens.
+Another legal impact of the Indonesia-Russia cooperation activities is that a legal vacuum occurs because Indonesia is the launching country, in accordance with the provisions of Article VII that the provisions Liability convention 1972 cannot be applied to losses caused by a space object from a launching country to citizens of that launching country.
+The absence of national legal regulations regarding space activities in Indonesia, especially the absence of legal regulations regarding launch activities in Indonesian territory, has resulted in the lack of legal protection against losses suffered by Indonesian citizens.

 Legal Protection for Indonesian Citizens

-The Republic of Indonesia does not yet have national legal regulations governing space activities.
-Thus, Indonesian citizens who suffer losses due to the launch of spacecraft from Indonesian territory can be subject to the provisions of Indonesian national law.
+Indonesia does not yet have national laws governing space activities.
+Therefore, Indonesian citizens who suffer losses due to spacecraft launches from Indonesian territory may be subject to Indonesian national law.

-According to the provisions of Article 1365 of the Civil Code which states that, every unlawful act that causes loss to another person, requires the person whose fault caused the loss, to compensate for the loss.
-In this perspective, Indonesian citizens who suffer losses due to the launch of a spacecraft can file a lawsuit based on Indonesian civil procedure law and the lawsuit can be submitted through the national court institution.
+According to Article 1365 of the Civil Code, any unlawful act that results in harm to another person requires the person whose fault it is to cause the harm to compensate for the loss.
+From this perspective, Indonesian citizens who suffer losses due to spacecraft launches can file lawsuits under Indonesian civil procedure law, and these claims can be submitted through national courts.

-In order to prevent environmental problems that can harm Indonesian citizens in spacecraft launching activities on Biak Island, both the Indonesian and Russian parties as organizers of the launch activities are required to pay attention to the protection and preservation of environmental functions by conducting an environmental impact analysis as stipulated in environmental laws and regulations, based on Law No. 32 of 2009.
-Environmental impact analysis can be used as one of the main requirements in obtaining an environmental permit that must be obtained before carrying out spacecraft launching activities in Biak.
+In order to prevent environmental problems that could harm Indonesian citizens in spacecraft launch activities on Biak Island, both the Indonesian and Russian parties as organizers of the launch activities are required to pay attention to the protection and preservation of environmental functions by conducting an environmental impact analysis as stipulated in environmental laws and regulations, based on Law No. 32 of 2009.
+An environmental impact analysis can be used as one of the main requirements in obtaining an environmental permit that must be obtained before carrying out spacecraft launch activities on Biak.

-For Indonesian citizens, especially the indigenous people of Biak who feel marginalized from their own land due to the extension of Kaisiepo Biak airport to the west for the construction of a space launch facility, resulting in some of the indigenous people of Biak having to be relocated to another place, the relocation must take into account the interests of the indigenous people as the original citizens of Biak who live in the region and are bound and subject to certain customs with a high sense of solidarity among its members.
-The relocation of the indigenous people of Biak should take into account the provisions contained in Law No. 21 of 2001 concerning Special Autonomy for the Province of Papua, especially the provisions of Article 43 paragraph (1) and Article 43 paragraph (4), so as not to harm the indigenous people themselves as Indonesian citizens who also expect legal protection.
-Article 43 paragraph (1) states that the Papuan provincial government is obliged to recognize, respect, protect, empower and develop the rights of indigenous peoples by referring to the provisions of applicable legal regulations.
-Furthermore, Article 43 paragraph (4) states that the provision of customary land and individual land belonging to members of the customary law community for any purpose is carried out through deliberation with the customary law community and the members concerned to reach an agreement regarding the transfer of the required land and the compensation.
+For Indonesian citizens, especially the indigenous people of Biak who feel marginalized from their own land due to the extension of Kaisiepo Biak airport to the west for the construction of a space launch facility, resulting in some of the indigenous people of Biak having to be relocated to another place, the relocation must take into account the interests of the indigenous people as the original citizens of Biak who live in the territory and are bound and subject to certain customs with a high sense of solidarity among its members.
+The relocation of the indigenous people of Biak should pay attention to the provisions contained in Law No. 21 of 2001 concerning Special Autonomy for the Province of Papua, especially the provisions of Article 43 paragraph (1) and Article 43 paragraph (4), so as not to harm the indigenous people themselves as Indonesian citizens who also expect legal protection.
+Article 43 paragraph (1), states that the Papua provincial government is obliged to recognize, respect, protect, empower and develop the rights of indigenous peoples by referring to the provisions of applicable legal regulations.
+Furthermore, Article 43 paragraph (4) states that the provision of customary land and individual land belonging to members of customary law communities for any purpose is carried out through deliberation with the customary law community and the citizens concerned to obtain an agreement regarding the transfer of the required land and the compensation.

 REFERENCES

-Hazairin Pohan, Indonesian Foreign Policy in Central and Eastern Europe, Paper at the Briefing for Candidates for Head of Indonesian Representative Office, Jakarta, 2004.
+Hazairin Pohan, Indonesian Foreign Policy in Central and Eastern Europe, Paper at the Briefing for Candidates for Head of the Indonesian Representative, Jakarta, 2004.

 Hazairin Pohan, Indonesian-Russian Strategic Partnership Relations in the 21st Century, Paper at the LIPI P2P Seminar, Jakarta, 2006.